zigzagw/CO-tip_class_PyTorch/README.md

 conda activate pytorch-gpu
 ```

-To create the datasets and train the models, run `jupyter notebook` in the repository folder, open the `train_CO_tips.ipynb` notebook, and follow the instructions therein.
+To create the datasets and train the models, run `jupyter notebook` in the repository folder, open the `train_CO-tips.ipynb` notebook, and follow the instructions therein.

 The folder `pretrained_weights` holds the weights for pretrained model.